 Students are expected to attend all sessions of each class in which they are enrolled.
 Attendance is usually a factor in determining the final grade in a course.
 A student who fails to abide by the attendance policy set by the course instructor is subject to removal from the course.
-Moreover, students who miss the first day of an elective class are at risk of being withdrawn from the roster.
-If a class has a waiting list, and another eligible student is ready to enroll in the class, the student who missed class is subject to being dropped from the class.
+Moreover, students who miss the first day of an elective class are at risk of being withdrawn from the roster, regardless of whether or not the class has a waiting list.
+If a class has a waiting list, and another eligible student is ready to enroll in the class, the student who missed class is subject to being dropped from the class immediately and replaced with the waitlisted student.
 The last day before and the first day after an official holiday are considered to be the same as any other day on which classes are scheduled.
 Assignments are made for classes scheduled on these days, and tests may be given in them.
 Students must take this fact into account in making travel plans.